 - Inability to communicate strategy to employees and link strategy to budgets.

 Information technology plays an important role in delivering value for a business and supporting organizational transformation.
-To achieve that, chief information officers have become key members of board teams developing and delivering strategic solutions for the business.
+To achieve that, Chief Information Officers (CIO) have become key members of board teams developing and delivering strategic solutions for the business.
 The aim is to make an organization more competitive by aligning business strategy with IT strategy.

 Organizations that want to improve their innovation capabilities and develop new products or services for the market can use cloud computing to speed up the process.
 Cloud computing enables organizations to rent additional IT resources during the development project on a pay-as-you-go basis, rather than investing in fixed resources.
 Organizations can use the additional resources to run pilot programs or speed up development.
 This provides an important strategic advantage by enabling the organization to get new products to market quickly, ahead of the competition.